mdn/content/files/en-us/web/http/headers/set-cookie/index.md

 {{HTTPSidebar}}

-The **`Set-Cookie`** HTTP response header is used to send a cookie from the server to the user agent, so that the user agent can send it back to the server later.
+The HTTP **`Set-Cookie`** {{Glossary("response header")}} is used to send a cookie from the server to the user agent, so that the user agent can send it back to the server later.
-To send multiple cookies, multiple **`Set-Cookie`** headers should be sent in the same response.
+To send multiple cookies, multiple `Set-Cookie` headers should be sent in the same response.

 > [!WARNING]
-> Browsers block frontend JavaScript code from accessing the `Set-Cookie` header, as required by the Fetch spec, which defines `Set-Cookie` as a [forbidden response-header name](https://fetch.spec.whatwg.org/#forbidden-response-header-name) that [must be filtered out](https://fetch.spec.whatwg.org/#ref-for-forbidden-response-header-name%E2%91%A0) from any response exposed to frontend code.
+> Browsers block frontend JavaScript code from accessing the `Set-Cookie` header, as required by the Fetch spec, which defines `Set-Cookie` as a [forbidden response header name](https://fetch.spec.whatwg.org/#forbidden-response-header-name) that [must be filtered out](https://fetch.spec.whatwg.org/#ref-for-forbidden-response-header-name%E2%91%A0) from any response exposed to frontend code.
 >
 > When a [Fetch API](/en-US/docs/Web/API/Fetch_API/Using_Fetch) or [XMLHttpRequest API](/en-US/docs/Web/API/XMLHttpRequest_API) request [uses CORS](/en-US/docs/Web/HTTP/CORS#what_requests_use_cors), browsers will ignore `Set-Cookie` headers present in the server's response unless the request includes credentials.
 Visit [Using the Fetch API - Including credentials](/en-US/docs/Web/API/Fetch_API/Using_Fetch#including_credentials) and the [XMLHttpRequest article](/en-US/docs/Web/API/XMLHttpRequest_API) to learn how to include credentials.